JiriKrblich/English4Designer/About.md

 ![Photography of me](/02-first-impression/static/me.jpg)
 # Hello There!
-I'm you motion designer!
+I'm your motion designer!
 Ready to shot some practical effects!

 As you can see, I'm fan of Star Wars and thats one of the reasons why I do complex design.
 What does it mean?
 Mainly, I am motion & graphic designer for multimedia projects like TV series, commercials but also I do brand design or product design.